 Components of Blugold Beginnings

 The program includes UW-Eau Claire student mentors working within local schools to provide support services to underrepresented students.
-Mentors will coordinate with teachers, staff, parents and student schedules to create the most convenient and effective times for mentors to work with students and to determine what activities to focus on.
+Mentors will coordinate with teacher, staff, parent, and student schedules to create the most convenient and effective times for mentors to work with students and to determine what activities to focus on.

 These services include the following: